Pope decries migrants and refugees being treated ‘worse than house pets’

 - list 4 of 4The pope has shown the world how to stand up to Trump

-“They are human beings and we have to treat human beings in a humanitarian way and not treat them worse … than house pets or animals,” the pope said in a press conference.
+“They are human beings, and we have to treat human beings in a humanitarian way and not treat them worse … than house pets or animals,” the pope said in a press conference.

 Leo, who is the first head of the Roman Catholic Church from the US, did not reference any specific country when calling out the ill-treatment of immigrants.